EasyPost/easy-ui/documentation/specs/Select.md

     onSelectionChange?: (key: Key) => void;
     /** The contents of the collection. */
     children: CollectionChildren<T>;
-    /** The item keys that are disabled.
-These items cannot be selected, focused, or otherwise interacted with. */ disabledKeys?: Iterable<Key>;
+    /** The option keys that are disabled.
+These options cannot be selected, focused, or otherwise interacted with. */ disabledKeys?: Iterable<Key>;
   };

-export type SelectFieldProps = {
+export type BaseSelectFieldProps = {
   /**
    * Visually hides the label, but keeps it accessible.
    * @default false